dmbarbour/glas/docs/GlasProg.md

 I think this won't be easy to implement, but it may be worthwhile.

 BucketSel is just a means to conditionally disable tracing.
 Similar to MsgSel except only evaluated once, and the returned bucket(s) are simply dynamic indices for lookup.

+### Debug Views

+An intriguing opportunity: *interactive views* of running code.

+        (%an.view Chan Viewer)

+Viewer may have type `Env -> Program` where the Env includes both channel configuration options and a view context of callbacks and registers.
+View callbacks support ad-hoc queries (level of detail, user preferences, content-negotiation) and a stream of writes (graphics and texts, GUI update commands, etc.).
+View registers are opaque to the user but held across requests, supporting persistence of navigation, progressive disclosure, or even retained-mode GUI (by tracking what has already been written).
+A client may fork, checkpoint, or freeze the view by controlling context.

+Like logging, the viewer program runs in a hierarchical transaction.
+By default, updates to the application are undone after the program returns, while updates to the view context are retained.
+However, we can introduce a 'commit' callback in Env to change behavior on a per-call basis.
+This essentially enables editing of local registers in a running application through integrated debug views.
+Such edits may be rejected, e.g. because the user doesn't agree, or due to read-write conflict with concurrent operations.
+The [Glas GUI](GlasGUI.md) design document describes some relevant patterns.

+The Chan can also serve a role of naming a view for discovery and integration.
+The compiler can warn if there is more than one view per Chan within an application.
+An application may serve as its own client through a reflection API (perhaps sys.refl.view.\*), thus serving debug views through non-debugger interfaces.

 ### Accelerators